-The Foundation's francophone clients in designated areas will have prompt access to quality French services, from initial greetings and front-line assistance, to program and grants expertise.
-They will possess the necessary linguistic skills to communicate information in a competent and timely fashion.
+The Foundation's francophone clients will have prompt access to quality French services, from initial greetings and front-line assistance, to program and grants expertise.
+OTF staff will possess the necessary linguistic skills to communicate information in a competent and timely fashion.

-All information material provided to the public for display or distribution will be available simultaneously in English and in French and will be equal in quality and content.
+All information material (print or electronic) provided to the public for display or distribution will be available simultaneously in English and in French and will be equal in quality and content.
 This includes, but is not limited to: signage, stationery, public notices and announcements, advertisements, public relations material and forms.
-Publication exemptions from the FLS Act must be minimal and discussed with the French Language Services Coordinator (currently the Director Human Resources).
+Publication exemptions from the FLS Act must be minimal and discussed with the French Language Services Coordinator.

 Francophone groups or individuals will receive information in their language of choice.